Australia, Queensland

 Murray River Meandering through agricultural regions in South Australia.

 Much of the agriculture relies on the Murray River for irrigation.
-This area is where Australia seems to get most of their produce, although Western Australia seems to try growing most of its own.
+This area is where Australia seems to get most of its produce, although Western Australia seems to try growing most of its own.
 Prices for produce do seem a lot lower around here, anyway.

 Farmland in need of water next to the Murray River.